 Global Wage Report 2020-21: Wages and minimum wages in the time of COVID-19

 The 2020-21 edition of the Global Wage Report reviews minimum wage systems across the world and identifies the conditions under which minimum wages can reduce inequality.
 The report presents comprehensive data on levels of minimum wages, their effectiveness, and the number and characteristics of workers paid at or below the minimum.
 It highlights how adequate minimum wages, statutory or negotiated, can play a key role in a human-centred recovery from the crisis.

-Indicator description: Earnings and labour cost
+Indicator description: Earnings

 Indicator descriptions provide a concise overview of concepts and definitions, uses, sources and limitations.